bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/03_Execution_Environments/03_Deployments/02_Agents/01_Local.rst

 There is one mandatory parameter ``--hostname`` that indicates the name that other agents and itself use to refer to the agent.
 Bear in mind that agents are not able to dynamically modify its classpath; therefore, the ``--classpath`` parameter becomes important to indicate the application available on the agent.
 Any public method available on the classpath is an execution request candidate.

-The following command raises an agent with name 192.168.1.100 and any of the public methods of the classes encapsulated in the jarfile ``/app/path.jar`` can be executed.
+The following command raises an agent with name 192.168.1.100 and any of the public methods of the classes encapsulated in the jar file ``/app/path.jar`` can be executed.

 .. code-block:: console